 Security Assertion Markup Language (SAML) is an XML-based data format that allows a service to exchange authorization data with an identity provider (IdP).
 The most common use case is allowing a user to sign in to multiple software applications using the same authentication details, usually a username and password.
 This is referred to as single sign-on (SSO).

-Atlassian provides the SAML for Atlassian Data Center app that allows the following applications to connect to an IdP to provide SSO for your users:
+Atlassian provides the SSO 2.0 app that allows the following applications to connect to an IdP to provide SSO for your users:

 - Jira Software Data Center 7.2

 - Jira Service Desk Data Center 7.2

 - Bitbucket Data Center 4.10

 - Confluence Data Center 6.1

 SSO 2.0 only handles authentication.
 Application access and any required authorizations, such as ensuring that users belong to the appropriate groups/roles and have the necessary permissions, should be configured in the user directory and/or the application itself.